 Nearsightedness: Not Just An Inconvenience

-Myopia significantly increases the risk of developing sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
+What’s more, myopia significantly increases your child’s risk of developing potentially sight-threatening eye diseases later in life, such as cataracts, glaucoma, retinal detachment and macular degeneration.
 The higher your child’s myopia, the greater the risk.

 If you’re concerned about your child’s long-term eye health and vision, contact South Coast Optometry in Costa Mesa today.